holo-q/hoho/ROADMAP.md

 	* HUD drawn on top of the entire system (sticky across workspace)
 	* Try doing it signal based with any custom specified binary so people can implement custom HUDs
 	* Our own HUD is simple and debuggy: solid black rectangles with red text on top
+* Quote messages
+	* up/down in action mode navigate message history and makes it possible to quote

 ### Input